 Fluorescent- and biotin-labeled peptides are invaluable tools for biochemistry, having numerous applications in enzymology, protein chemistry, immunology and histochemistry.
-Novabiochem® range offers one of the most extensive ranges of labeling reagents for the synthesis of such peptides, including the unique NovaTag™ resins for the production of C-terminally-labeled peptides.
+We offer an extensive range of labeling reagents for the synthesis of such peptides, including the unique NovaTag™ resins for the production of C-terminally-labeled peptides.

-The spectral properties of Novabiochem®’s chromogenic and fluorogenic derivatives are summarized in Table 1.
+The spectral properties of Novabiochem® chromogenic and fluorogenic derivatives are summarized in Table 1.

 One of the most important applications of such reagents is in the synthesis of fluorescence-quenched enzyme substrates.
 These are highly sensitive tools for probing protease specificity and activity, particularly for endoproteases where conventional carboxy-terminally labeled substrates are not always appropriate.
 Such substrates typically contain a fluorophore and a quencher group attached to either side of the cleavage site.
 In the intact molecule, the natural fluorescence of the fluorophore is suppressed by the proximity of the quencher through a process called fluorescence resonance energy transfer (FRET).
 Upon cleavage of the substrate by a protease, the quencher and fluorophore become separated, leading to an increase in fluorescence, which can then be detected spectrophotometrically (Figure 1).
 Sensitivity is determined primarily by the distance between fluorophore and quencher, which should be in the range 10-100 Å, and the extent of overlap between the absorbance spectrum of the quencher and the emission spectrum of the fluorophore.
 The recommended fluorophore-quencher pairs are listed in Table 1.

 Figure 1.Fluorescence-quenched peptide substrate

 Figure 2.
 NovaTag™ resins